This article was updated August 31, 2022

 - Monitoring activities.
 Ongoing evaluations, separate evaluations, or some combination of the two are used to ascertain whether each of the five components of internal control, including controls that affect the principles within each component, are present and functioning.

 - Logical and physical access controls.
-Controls related to the logical access security over software, infrastructure, and architectures over protected information assets to protect them from security events, in addition to controls related to physical access to facilities and protected information assets
+Controls related to the logical access security over software, infrastructure, and architectures over protected information assets to protect them from security events, in addition to controls related to physical access to facilities and protected information assets.

 - System operations.
-Controls related to detecting and monitoring vulnerabilities, anomalies that are indicative of malicious acts, natural disasters, and errors affecting the entity's ability to meet its objectives, as well as the control to evaluate and respond to security incidents
+Controls related to detecting and monitoring vulnerabilities, anomalies that are indicative of malicious acts, natural disasters, and errors affecting the entity's ability to meet its objectives, as well as the control to evaluate and respond to security incidents.

 - Change management.
-Controls related to authorizing, designing, developing or acquiring, configuring, documenting, testing, approving, and implementing changes to infrastructure, data, software, and procedures to meet the entity’s objectives
+Controls related to authorizing, designing, developing or acquiring, configuring, documenting, testing, approving, and implementing changes to infrastructure, data, software, and procedures to meet the entity’s objectives.

 - Risk mitigation.
-Controls related to risk mitigation activities for risks arising from potential business disruptions and management of risks associated with vendors and business partners
+Controls related to risk mitigation activities for risks arising from potential business disruptions and management of risks associated with vendors and business partners.

-What Are the Points of Focus?
+What Are Trust Criteria Points of Focus?

 For each Trust Services Criteria the AICPA provides corresponding points of focus.
 For all five categories where the COSO principles apply, there are 61 criteria with approximately 300 points of focus.